-With the new Law, the fiscal period will match the calendar year, but there will be special cases in which the taxpayers may request the approval of a fiscal period different than the calendar year.
+The fiscal period matches the calendar year, but there are special cases in which the taxpayer may request the approval of a fiscal period different than the calendar year.

 The general rule is that all companies must file the tax return two and a half months after its fiscal closing.

 The tax system is one of self-assessment with occasional audits by the Tax Administration.

 Payment of tax

 Taxpayers are required to make partial payments on account of income tax in each fiscal period, in accordance with the following general rules:

 - The basis for calculating instalments is the tax determined in the immediately preceding year, or the arithmetic average of the last three fiscal periods, whichever is greater.
 In the case of taxpayers who, for any reason, have not declared in the three previous fiscal periods, the basis for calculating the partial payment quotas will be determined using the declarations that they have submitted and, if it is the first, by a well-founded estimate that they must provide to the Tax Administration.